 The sea change was inevitable.
 Austin’s rising costs, including astronomical commercial rent, have made ambitious projects riskier than ever.
 Retaining a knowledgeable front-of-house has become a blood sport as tip-hungry servers move from hot spot to hot spot trying to keep on top of their own astronomical costs of living.

 At the same time, stretched-thin Austinites don’t always have the time or resources to sit down for a languid $100-plus meal.
 Still, the town's culinary explosion has brought about increasingly sophisticated tastes.
-The new generation of hip counter service restaurants are a way for Austin’s hip dining public to have their cake and eat it, too.
+This new generation of hip counter service restaurants is a way for Austin’s hip dining public to have their cake and eat it, too.

 Sala & Betty

 If you are going to talk about the current move towards haute fast casual, you have to go back to where it started.
 In Austin, that was Sala & Betty, former Aquarelle chef Teresa Wilson’s quiet neighborhood charmer on Airport Boulevard.